kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 *Make sure to set your redirect url to `https://hassio.local:8349/redirect` when setting up your API key, EVEN IF you access it without https or access it using the IP or other hostname.*

 ### Configure Options
-Copy paste your Key into the SONOS_CLIENT_ID field Copy paste your Secret into the SONOS_CLIENT_SECRET field.
+Copy paste your Key into the SONOS_CLIENT_ID field on the addon page in Home Assistant

+Copy paste your Secret into the SONOS_CLIENT_SECRET field on the addon page in Home Assistant

 Hit Save and Restart the addon.

 ### Perform auth flow (this only has to be done once)